What Is Vagabonding?

 There are enough blogs with top-10 lists, social-media bait, and selling how-to-get-rich ebooks that only make the blog owners money.

-Travel has left scars on my mind, body, and soul.
+Travel has left scars on my body and soul.
 I am a firm believer that any experience is good experience, and so I have tried to share all these life changes with my readers.
 If you are an old reader, then welcome back and thank you for sticking with me.
 If you are here for the first time — welcome, friend.

 May there always be a road.